TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 ### Constraint 10 - Motor Control

 ### Constraint 11 - Navigation
+####Speed
+This constraint originated from the time limit for the SECON competition.
+The constraint is tested by having the robot drive in a straight line for 10 seconds, and then the distance is measured.
+Expected: The robot should reach a speed of 2 ft/s for ten out of ten trials.
+See Testing Data -> Speed.md for the table with the trial data.
+Outcome: The speed is slower than expected, but it is consistent.
+It is believed that the speed is lower since the calculations for the robot's speed for the signoff were considering the robot carrying the maximum amount of weight and being driven on a surface with more friction.
+Since the robot was not carrying any additional load and was driven on tile flooring for the testing, it is reasonable that the speed is lower.
+However, the speed is still sufficient to complete an entire SECON course in three minutes since it can go almost the length of the board in ten seconds.

 ### Specfication 12 - 3D Printing to Reduce Cost
 This specifcation was derived as a socioeconomic impact of the project.
 In hopes to reduce cost, components were 3D printed instead of finding premade attachments.
 A list of components and if they were 3D printed is give below.